- | 6:00 pm

 While it’s difficult to summarize, the week was one to remember for umpteen number of reasons.

-Dubai Design Week 2024 celebrated its 10th anniversary with a dazzling display of global creativity and innovation.
-This milestone event brought together extraordinary design talents, showcasing ideas across art, architecture, and technology.
-From immersive installations to thought-provoking discussions, it highlighted the region’s growing influence in the design world.
-Here are 10 standout moments that made this year’s edition truly unforgettable.
+Dubai Design Week 2024 celebrated its 10th anniversary with a display of global creativity and innovation.
+This milestone event held at Dubai Design District (d3) brought together extraordinary design talents, showcasing ideas across art, architecture, and technology.
+From immersive installations to thought-provoking discussions, it highlighted the region’s growing influence in design.
+Here are ten standout moments that made this year’s edition unforgettable.

 1. A global stage for design